ERICCYS/CZ2002-SCRAME-Application/UML_class_diagram_editing_instructions.md

   - Addition
     - totalVacancies: int (Or totalSeats: int)
   - The rest doesn't need to be changed
-- `CourseComponent` (Interface) (This is a new stuff need to be added)
+- `CourseComponent` (`Abstract Class`) (This is a new stuff need to be added)
+  - Update from Eric: This is the prof's suggestion, reason is that the main & sub component has common attributes, and can put it inside an abstract class.
-  - (This is an interface for the purpose of conveniently store the marks for each course component)
+  - (This is an `abstract class` for the purpose of conveniently store the marks for each course component)
-  - (Two Classes will implement this Interface)
+  - (Two Classes will `inherit from` this `abstract class`)
  ##### 'Note' from Kev: renamed attributes, starts with lowercase, of Course to be more consistent.

 - СourseRegistration (Entity)
   - Changes